SultanSarygulov/watermark/README.md

 # Watermark!
-The programm resizes PNG and JPG images and adds text watermark
+The program resizes PNG and JPG images and adds text watermark

 **Before:**